How to Fix Windows Backup Stuck at 97% - Qiling

 Backup Scheme

 Step 5.
-Backups canbe stored on a local disk, in Qiling's cloud service, or on a network attached storage device (NAS).
+Backups can be stored on a local disk, Qiling's cloud service, or a network attached storage device (NAS).

 File backup step5

 Step 6.
-Qiling Backup allows customers to back up data to a third-party cloud drive or the company's own cloud storage.
+Qiling Backup enables customers to securely back up their data to a third-party cloud drive or Qiling's own cloud storage, providing a safe and convenient way to protect their digital files.

 File backup step7

-The Qiling Backup's free version has numerous tools that you could use for various backup needs, and for even more tools, you can buy the paid version.
+The free version of Qiling Backup has many tools for various backup needs, and the paid version offers even more tools.

 Top 10 Reasons to Choose Qiling Backup and Recovery Software

-To be able to create a backup and perform a worry-free recovery, you need a piece of software to help you make it.
-Windows backup and recovery software is responsible for that.
+To create a reliable backup and perform a worry-free recovery, you'll need a software tool to assist you.
+Windows backup and recovery software is designed to handle this task.

 Tips to Prevent the Problem from Happening Again

-A restore point is basically a snapshot of driver files, the Windows registry, and important system files.
-The restore point does not include audio, video, pictures, or any other type of file.
-In case of any error, users can use the restore point to revert the Windows registry, driver files, and important system files.
+A restore point is a snapshot of driver files, the Windows registry, and system files that can be used to revert to a previous state in case of an error.
+It does not include user files like audio, video, or pictures.
+Users can use a restore point to restore Windows registry, driver files, and system files to a previous state.

-The system image is often stored on a USB flash drive or a CD/DVD.
-Compared to creating restore points, creating a system image is a better option as it backs up the whole drive instead of taking snapshots of important files alone.
+The system image, often stored on a USB flash drive or CD/DVD, is a better option than creating restore points as it backs up the whole drive, not just important files, making it a more comprehensive backup solution.

 FAQs